 A sick or injured student may be excused from a co-curricular activity by a nurse or the school physician.
 In such a case, the student is expected to communicate with the coach or the adult in charge of that co-curricular activity.
 In certain co-curricular activities where the unexpected absence of the student may create a hardship for the group, it is important that the student notify the appropriate adult in a timely fashion.
 Failure to notify the adult before the beginning of the co-curricular time period may result in invalidation of the medical excuse and the student may receive Accountability Points.

 Juniors and seniors are encouraged to schedule college visits during the summer or other school vacation times.
 The Academy allows seniors to miss class days to visit colleges.
-Requests require approval from the student’s college advisor and Class Dean; requests should be submitted at least five days in advance through the online “Request to Miss Classes” form.
+Requests require approval from the student’s college advisor and Class Dean; requests should be submitted at least three days in advance through the online “Request to Miss Classes” form.

-To be eligible to petition for pursuit of excellence, students must:
+To be eligible to petition for Pursuit of Excellence, students must: